lich-uct/cdd2020/README.md

 ## Current exercises
  - [exercises/1_getting_started](exercises/1_getting_started.ipynb): How to parse structures into RDKit, visualize them, run their methods
+- [exercises/2_preparing_ligand_set](exercises/2_preparing_ligand_set.ipynb), wherein we pick a target from ChEMBL, download and parse its ligands.
+Some obligatory ring counting.
  - more soon ;)

 ## Resources